 If you are planning to stay in Medellín just a few weeks, or even a few months, the short-term, furnished rental market is for you.
 Most people experiencing Colombian prices for the first time will find the prices in the short-term market quite reasonable.

 However, if you are considering staying for half a year or more, the amount you will save in rent will easily offset the costs involved in getting your own belongings (factoring in resale value).
 Fridges, beds, kitchen supplies, etc. are all quite inexpensive here (not to mention how fun it is to shop for these items in El Centro), so it is certainly worth it to look into a long-term lease.
 There are some hoops to jump through for foreigners looking for this type of rental arrangement, but they are by no means insurmountable.
-Hopefully, the information in this article about my experiences searching and finding an apartment will be useful.
+Hopefully, the information in this article about my experiences searching and finding a Medellin apartments for rent will be useful.

 Comment below or reach out by e-mail with any questions you have about the process.